girder/girder/docs/migration-guide.rst

 to the Girder core library, which are enumerated in this guide along with instructions on how to update your plugin code to work in the newer version.

-3.x |ra| 4.x
+3.x |ra| 5.x
 ------------

-Major version 4 contains significant breaking changes on many fronts.
+Major version 5 contains significant breaking changes on many fronts.
 The central theme of these changes is to bring Girder into compliance with the principles of the `12-factor app <https://12factor.net/>`_ to enhance its portability to various managed runtimes, and in turn its ease of scalability.
+We chose to skip major version 4 due to a name collision with Kitware's Django-based stack, which we had originally called Girder 4, but now refer to as Resonant to distinguish it from this software.

-The following are the breaking (or otherwise major) changes, ranked roughly in order of how disruptive they are:
+The following are the breaking (or otherwise major) changes, ranked roughly in order of how disruptive they are to downstream plugins:

 Front-end build system changes
 ++++++++++++++++++++++++++++++

-The largest change to Girder in version 4 is a complete overhaul of the front-end build system.
+The largest change to Girder in version 5 is a complete overhaul of the front-end build system.
 Most notably for users and plugin developers, the ``girder build`` command no longer exists, and Girder itself will no longer manage the building of its plugins' web client bundles.
 Rather, each plugin is responsible for building its own web client plugin code and exposing it via the following mechanism: